Pelé: 1966 World Cup

 Pelé was the most famous footballer in the world during the 1966 World Cup in England, and Brazil fielded some world champions like Garrincha, Gilmar and Djalma Santos with the addition of other stars like Jairzinho, Tostão and Gérson, leading to high expectations for them.
 Brazil was eliminated in the first round, playing only three matches.
 The World Cup was marked, among other things, for brutal fouls on Pelé that left him injured by the Bulgarian and Portuguese defenders.

 Pelé scored the first goal from a free kick against Bulgaria, becoming the first player to score in three successive FIFA World Cups, but due to his injury, a result of persistent fouling by the Bulgarians, he missed the second game against Hungary.
 His coach stated that after the first game he felt "every team will take care of him in the same manner".
 Brazil lost that game and Pelé, although still recovering, was brought back for the last crucial match against Portugal at Goodison Park in Liverpool by the Brazilian coach Vicente Feola.
 Feola changed the entire defense, including the goalkeeper, while in midfield he returned to the formation of the first match.
 During the game, Portugal defender João Morais fouled Pelé, but was not sent off by referee George McCabe; a decision retrospectively viewed as being among the worst refereeing errors in World Cup history.
-Pelé had to stay on the field limping for the rest of the game since substitutes were not allowed at that time.
+Pelé had to stay on the field limping for the rest of the game since substitutes were not allowed in football at that time.
 Brazil lost the match against the Portuguese led by Eusébio and were eliminated from the tournament as a result.
 After this game he vowed he would never again play in the World Cup, a decision he would later change.